rdpeng/artofdatascience/manuscript/formalmodeling.md

 ## Summary

 Formal modeling is typically the most technical aspect of data analysis, and its purpose is to precisely lay out what is the goal of the analysis and to provide a rigorous framework for challenging your findings and for testing your assumptions.
-The approach that you take can vary depending primarily on whether your question is fundamentally about estimating an association develoing a good prediction.
+The approach that you take can vary depending primarily on whether your question is fundamentally about estimating an association or developing a good prediction.